 My research traces how social movements and social change reshape work, careers, and organizations, and how these distributed responses aggregate into larger patterns.
 It runs along three lines:

-(1) How social movements, and the political and moral stakes they raise, shape workplace behavior and the careers individuals pursue, including entrepreneurship;
+(1) How social movements, and the political and moral stakes they raise, shape workplace behavior and the careers individuals pursue;

-(2) How social and technological change influences labor market access and outcomes for marginalized workers; and
+(2) How social and technological change influences labor market dynamics, from employment access to entrepreneurial entry, particularly for marginalized groups; and

 (3) How pressure from activists, employees, and local communities shapes firms' nonmarket strategies.